AstroHyde/fits-spectrum-format/README.md

 - `normalised_sigma`: Sigma on normalised spectrum flux
 - `CCF`: Cross-correlation function from best-fitting template

-Note that we have `normalised_flux` and `normalised_sigma` extensions, but because the data have not been normalised yet, there are currently no data in those extensions.
+Note that we have `normalised_flux`, `normalised_sigma`, and `CCF` extensions, but because we haven't normalised or cross-correlated the spectrum yet, there are currently no data in those extensions.
 You can check to see if there is any data in an extension by checking the `DATASUM` header keyword.
 When `DATASUM` is zero, there are no data for that extension.
 We place dummy extensions here so that the analysis groups can be sure they are always referencing the correct data extension.
+(This is a lesson learned from the Gaia-ESO Survey inserting extensions over time, ruffling feathers with the analysis groups)

-Once Jane Lin's code (or ``oracle``) has run over the standardised FITS files, these `normalised_flux`, `normalised_sigma`, and `CCF` extensions will have data present.
+Once ``GUESS`` (Lin & Ireland) or ``oracle`` (Casey) has run over the standardised FITS files, these `normalised_flux`, `normalised_sigma`, and `CCF` extensions will have data present.